yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-multiparametricprogramming.md

 u = sdpvar(1,N);
 ````

-Define the MPC predictions, with input and state constraints, and a cost quadratic in the output and input.
+Create the MPC predictions, with input and state constraints, in a so called explicit form where we optimize over both inputs and states, with a cost quadratic in the output and input.

 ````matlab
 Objective = 0;